-ABI strongly supports investment in research and development in workforce and technology, and to supply resources for innovation in lowa.
+ABI strongly supports investment in research and development in the workforce and technology and supplying resources for innovation in Iowa.

 ABI strongly supports state R&D and assistance programs that leverage federal program funding.
 Priority should go to those programs that are frequently, consistently and independently monitored for their effectiveness and where tax revenues are generated in excess of their program costs.